SillyBubble/SillyBubble.github.io/content/people/index.md

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
-          - Principal Investigators
+          - Principal Investigator
-          - PhD Candidates
+          - PhD Candidate
-          - Postdoc Researchers
+          - Postdoc Researcher
-          - Master Students
+          - Master Student
           - Alumni
       sort_by: Params.last_name
       sort_ascending: true